Play Beach Volleyball in Taiwan (indoor + outdoor groups in Taipei)

 • Then come the 系隊 (Xì duì) level, meaning “Department team”.
 It originally refers to the “department” of a given school (such as MBA, Engineering, Economic department).
 There is various level within it, the best “departments” compete agains other “departments” from other schools.
 It will depend on different departments whether they have a coach or not.

-A 校隊 (Xiào duì) - School Team Elite high school, club, or college level player that can run different offenses (6-2, 5-1), have a great understanding of all positions on the court and can execute all skills with accuracy and power.
+A 校隊 (Xiào duì) Elite club/college level player that can run different offenses (6-2, 5-1), have a great understanding of all positions on the court and can execute all skills with accuracy and power.
+Can execute float/jump serves and attack with power and direction

-BB 系隊 (Xì duì) - Department Team May have played in high school varsity and 7 out of 10 passes go to the person they intended.
+BB 系隊 (Xì duì) Competitive High School.
+Can run basic offensive patterns and defensive formations.
+May have played in high school varsity and 7 out of 10 passes go to the person they intended.
 Understands offensive concepts (6-2, 5-1) and defensive positions but may be working to solidify those skills.
-Skill levels range from intermediate to proficient veteran.

-B ??
+B 新系隊 (Xīn xì duì) Can perform basic skills in practice but struggles in game situations.
+Understanding of positioning but execution breaks down in fast plays.
 Played in many organized leagues and skills have progressed well beyond beginner level, or have played some school team or club volleyball (BB level) but skills are rusty.
 Knows how to bump, set (a little), and spike.

 🎥 Youtube

-Subscribe my youtube channel where I post videos of volleyball games in Taiwan!
+Check this youtube channel where I (sometimes) post videos of volleyball games in Taiwan!

 Next read: